Astrothelium globosum: Description

 This species is distinguished by a unique thallus consisting of almost spherical warts, an unusual three-dimensional feature for a crustose lichen.
 It is most closely related to Astrothelium simplex, which is differentiated by its longer ascospores.

 Chemistry

 The thallus surface of Astrothelium globosum is UV−, and the thallus medulla is K−.
-Thin-layer chromatography, a technique used to identify chemical substances, tests revealed no secondary substances.
+Thin-layer chromatography, a technique used to identify chemical substances, tests revealed no secondary metabolites.

 Ecology and distribution

 Astrothelium globosum is found on the smooth bark of trees in lowland Atlantic rainforest.
 At the time of its original publication, it was known to occur only in Brazil.